 Superior Plastics proof of ITAR Registration:

-Reference: Manufacturer Registration Statement and Fee Submission
+Reference: DDTC Manufacturer Registration Statement and Fee Submission

-Any person who engages in the United States in the business of either manufacturing or exporting defense articles or furnishing defense services is required to register and keep that registration current with this office pursuant to the Arms Export Control Act (AECA) and the International Traffic in Arms Regulations (ITAR).
+Any person who engages in the United States in the business of manufacturing or exporting or temporarily importing defense articles or furnishing defense services is required to register and keep that registration current with this office pursuant to the Arms Export Control Act (AECA) and the International Traffic in Arms Regulations (ITAR).
 A registration is current if the registration is unexpired and has accurate and up-to-date information.

-As you are the senior officer empowered to sign the registration statement, we ask you to maintain records consistent with ITAR Section 122.5 regarding: 1) The key senior officer listed on the registration who will oversee the compliance program and be responsible for designating the direct employees who will serve as “empowered officials” at their place of employment, and 2) A list of qualified, direct employees who will serve as “empowered officials” by name, position, business unit, phone and fax numbers and email addresses.
-Please note that third parties (individuals who are not direct employees, such as consultants, subcontractors or outside counsel, for example) cannot serve as “empowered officials.”
+As the senior officer empowered to sign the registration statement, you should ensure that your organization maintains records regarding: 1) The senior officer listed on the registration who will oversee the compliance program and be responsible for designating the direct employees who will serve as “empowered officials” for their organization; and 2) The qualified, direct employees who will serve as “empowered officials,” listed by name, position, business unit, phone and fax numbers and email addresses.
+Please note that third parties (i.e., individuals who are not direct employees, such as consultants, subcontractors, or outside counsel, for example) cannot serve as “empowered officials.”